An eggnog mousse cake on a dacquoise base. Photo by Allie Cooper | Wikimedia Commons.

 As with flan, above, there are two or more interpretations for frangipane.
 Originally, frangipani was a custard tart flavored with almonds or pistachios.
 (1) It came later to mean an almond cream (crème pâtissière flavored with finely ground almonds or macaroons) or custard used as filling in pastries and cakes (if crème pâtissière, it also can be used as a topping).
 (2) Frangipane is a type of Belgian almond pastry tart made with pâté a choux.
 Usually the tarts have a striped icing pattern on top, similar to a hot cross bun from above).

-FRANGIPAN CREAN PIE
+FRANGIPAN CREAM PIE

 A pie filled with vanilla pudding, into which macaroon crumbs and lemon flavoring (zest or extract) have been added.